Kracken256/quix/docs/docs/source-file-encoding.md

 Source file encoding
 ---

-All QUIX source files must be encoded in UTF-8.
-Newlines must be encoded as LF (line feed) characters (0x0A).
-Basically, source files should be a Linux UTF-8 text file.
+- All QUIX source files must be encoded in UTF-8.
+- Newlines must be encoded as LF (line feed) characters (0x0A).
+- White space characters are not significant in QUIX, the compiler will only use them as separators between tokens.
+QUIX is a whitespace insensitive language, so the compiler will ignore any white space characters that are not necessary for tokenization.

-QUIX requires that an additional newline character be present at the end of the file.
-This may be handled automatically by the compiler, but it is a requirement for the source file to be considered truely valid.
+- QUIX requires that an additional newline character be present at the end of the file.